Edward-okoto/greenwood-Library-website/README.md

  ![](./img/11.Git%20commit.png)
  ![](./img/10.Git%20push.png)

-# CREATING A BRANCH
+# Creating Branches

 ## Objective

- In this section,we will simulate how two developers working differently create/update files,commit,push and raise a PR request before their work are merged into the main line of development.
+ In this section,we will simulate how two developers working differently create and make updates, commit, push and raise a Pull Request (PR) before each work are merged into the main line of development.

- ## Procedure
+ ### Procedure

-## Developer 1.
+### Developer 1-Trinity
  1. Create a branch `add-book-review`
  2. Switch to the branch
  3. Add a new file to represent the book review section and  update the file with content